 Many owners reason that since a manual treadmill is small and light, with no motor and fewer moving parts, less can go wrong than with a conventional treadmill.
-This usually isn't true; the typical manual treadmill's price point ($200 or less) virtually guarantees poorly machined parts or misplaced holes that make assembly a challenge.
-We also found many complaints across the board of belt slippage and troublesome, rudimentary consoles.
+This usually isn't true; the typical manual treadmill's price point ($200 or less) virtually guarantees weak build quality, including poorly machined parts or misplaced holes that make assembly a challenge.
+We also found many complaints across the board of belt slippage, unacceptable noise levels and troublesome, rudimentary consoles.

 Manual treadmills have some other disadvantages compared to motorized treadmills.
 It can be hard to get the belt moving when you start your workout, which can add stress to your joints.
 One recommendation is to use a high incline with a manual treadmill to make moving the belt easier, but then that also makes maintaining your workout harder -- and unlike a motorized treadmill, you need to get off the machine and manually reset the incline if you want to change it, bringing you back to square one.
 In addition, some manual treadmills only have one incline level.
 Still, if budget concerns put even the cheapest motorized treadmills out of your range, it's possible to get a good walking workout with a manual treadmill -- just maybe more of a workout than you intended.

 Expert reviewers largely ignore manual treadmills, so we rely primarily on owner reviews.
 These tend to be plentiful and there's a good amount of feedback at Amazon, Walmart and similar sites.

 In this category, we rate the Exerpeutic 100XL Manual Treadmill (Est. $160) as the best choice.
 As with all manual treadmills, it gets lackluster reviews from owners, but better than other manual treadmills in general.
 It has a maximum user weight limit of 260 pounds, but owners at that upper limit warn that it won't hold up.
 Smaller users seem the most pleased.